tarquin-the-brave/not-a-v-word-cookbook/src/fava-arrabiata.md

 pieces myself.
 They come out as these little balls that are much tougher than tofu, so have a decent bite to them.
 They're also ridiculously cheap.

-With such a simple sauce, the rest comes down to what herbs you picked to add in.
-You can't go wrong with an "Italian Herb Mix", or "Herb de Provence".
-I prefer to pick just one or two herbs and have them stand out.
+With such a simple sauce, the rest comes down to what herbs you pick to add in.
+You can't go wrong with an "Italian Herb Mix", or "Herb de Provence", but I prefer to pick just one or two herbs and have them stand out.
 You can always look at the ingredients of a herb mix and pick one to try on its own.